Pointing: Autistic people

-Children with autism show marked differences compared to others, and greater difficulty in their ability to interpret pointing as a form of communication, and a sign of "something interesting".
+Autistic children show marked differences compared to others, and greater difficulty in their ability to interpret pointing as a form of communication, and a sign of "something interesting".
 This is similar to difficulties they may experience with other deictic communication, which depend on an interpretation of the relationship between speaker and listener or on particular spatial references.
-A lack of declarative or proto-declarative pointing and the inability to follow a point are important diagnostic criteria for children with autism, and have been incorporated into screening tools such as the Modified Checklist for Autism in Toddlers.
+A lack of declarative or proto-declarative pointing and the inability to follow a point are important diagnostic criteria for autistic children, and have been incorporated into screening tools such as the Modified Checklist for Autism in Toddlers.

 Other factors

 Pointing is dependent on vision, and is not observed in children who are blind from birth.
+Blind children communicate the same meanings as protoimperative and protodeclarative pointing through non-visual forms of expression, such as touch (e.g., placing a parent's hand on an object).

-A number of differences have been observed regarding the onset of pointing behavior and gender, and the tendency to point using the right or left hand, with girls being more likely to point up to 15 degrees into the left visual periphery using their right hand, and being ambidextrous further to the left, while boys are typically ambidextrous for 15 degrees to the left and right of center.
+A number of differences have been observed regarding the onset of pointing behavior and sex at birth, and the tendency to point using the right or left hand, with AFAB children being more likely to point up to 15 degrees into the left visual periphery using their right hand, and being ambidextrous further to the left, while AMAB children are typically ambidextrous for 15 degrees to the left and right of center.

 Pointing at remembered targets can be impaired in cognitive impairment due to dementia.